 Kristina is a Filipina American visual artist and educator working primarily with photography and digital illustration.
-She resides in Fort Worth, Texas with her husband, daughter, and two dogs.
+She resides in Fort Worth, Texas with her husband and daughter.

 She studied sketching, journaling, and figure drawing in Florence, Italy, and received a B.F.A. magna cum laude from the University of North Texas.